 A. When I came in 1982, we had one little room up on the third floor.
 When we were working on the restoration of this building, I asked to take the bottom floor and everyone said, “Why do you want to be there in that basement?”
 There were artists’ studios and a back room that was referred to as the pit because it actually went down about six feet, and it wasn’t a place you’d want to be spending any time in.
 But we worked very closely with Venturi, Scott Brown, who were the architects for the restoration and through the wonderful design collaboration this is what we ended up with.

 Q. What do you see as the purpose of the archives?
-Why keep all these
+Why keep all these bits of paper?

 A. What we’re really interested in documenting is the process of design and why a designer would make changes, what changes he would make, how the early conceptual sketches compare to the finished building.
 So all those little pieces of yellow tracing paper are very important to us.
 We like to fully document these collections from their early stages, including the correspondence with the client, all the way through to the completion of the building.